 LaSalle is a somewhat small city located in the state of Illinois.
-With a population of 9,263 people and three constituent neighborhoods, LaSalle is the 224th largest community in Illinois.
-LaSalle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 8,986 people and three constituent neighborhoods, LaSalle is the 224th largest community in Illinois.
+LaSalle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, LaSalle isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in LaSalle are a mix of both white- and blue-collar jobs.
-Overall, LaSalle is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in LaSalle who work in office and administrative support (14.27%), sales jobs (10.70%), and food service (6.71%).
+LaSalle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, LaSalle is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in LaSalle who work in sales jobs (10.44%), office and administrative support (9.09%), and food service (8.84%).

-The percentage of adults in LaSalle with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.00% of adults in LaSalle have a bachelor's degree or advanced degree.
+The percentage of adults in LaSalle who are college-educated is close to the national average for all communities of 21.84%: 18.36% of the adults in LaSalle have a bachelor's degree or advanced degree.

-LaSalle is a somewhat ethnically-diverse city.
+LaSalle is a very ethnically-diverse city.
 The people who call LaSalle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of LaSalle residents report their race to be White, followed by Asian.
+The greatest number of LaSalle residents report their race to be White, followed by Black or African-American.
 LaSalle also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.21% of the city’s residents.
-Important ancestries of people in LaSalle include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 16.85% of the city’s residents.
+Important ancestries of people in LaSalle include German, Polish, Irish, Italian, and English.

 The most common language spoken in LaSalle is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.